FMTools/FeatureIDE-wiki/Software-Product-Line-Developer/Software-Product-Line-Developer.md

-this page shows an overview of the next subsection of the Software-Product-Line developer part of the FeatureIDE wiki
+This part of the wiki describes how to use FeatureIDE as a developer of software product lines.

 ## Quick-Navigation: